awsdocs/amazon-efs-user-guide/doc_source/logging-using-cloudtrail.md

 | EU \(Ireland\) | 805538244694 |
 | Asia Pacific \(Sydney\) | 288718191711 |

-### Amazon EFS Encryption Context<a name="EFSKMSContext"></a>
+### Amazon EFS Encryption Context for Encryption at Rest<a name="EFSKMSContext"></a>

-Amazon EFS sends [encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html) when making AWS KMS API requests to generate data keys and decrypt\.
-Amazon EFS using the file system ID as the encryption context for all file systems\.
+Amazon EFS sends [encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html) when making AWS KMS API requests to generate data keys and decrypt Amazon EFS data\.
+The file system ID is the encryption context for all file systems that are encrypted at rest\.
 In the `requestParameters` field of a CloudTrail log entry, the encryption context looks similar to the following\.

 ```
 "EncryptionContextEquals": {}